dimcookies/internal-bet-game/README.md

 * After all bets have been set, decrypt them
 * Check rss feeds
 * Upload odds.csv using the management endpoint for each stage
+* Change in leaderboard.html the condition to show different color for winners
+* The implementation is based on world cup 2018 with 8 rounds, some tweaks might be needed for tournaments with more/less rounds or different format